microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 # AnimatedChevronRightDownSmallVisualSource class

 This class can be used to show an animation for a button that opens a flyout to the right of another button.
-This can be used as the Source of an AnimatedIcon, and is used by the XAML TreeView control.
+This can be used as the Source of an AnimatedIcon and is used by the XAML TreeView control.

 This class supports markers that can be driven by an AnimatedIcon.State:
 * TBD